How to get away with murder or a period blood stain

 Leave pre-treat for some time and then launder your pads in the washing machine.

 Pro Tip: Try using baking soda or lemon juice on the old stain.
 Pour lemon juice on the stain and let it rest.
 Or make a paste out of water and soda bicarbona and leave it on the stain.
 Afterwards simply wash your pads as usual.
-Just watch out - lemon juice is a natural discolourant and may leave stains on darker or colored fabrics.
+Just watch out - lemon juice is a natural discolourant and may leave stains on darker or coloured fabrics.

 How to clean your pads?